alguienAlli/BTS-NFT-Explorer/Custom Formats/objt.md

 An OBJT file is formated in the following way:

 First byte = unused, in the future will be used to indicate Zstd compression.
-Next 4 bytes: uint32 (.obj file byte array length) Next n bytes = .obj bytes.
+Next 4 bytes: uint32 (.obj file byte array length)
+Next n bytes = .obj bytes.
 Next 4 bytes: uint32 (.png file array length)
 Next n bytes = .png bytes.

-There is a barebones objt packer somewhere in this directory.